The Cancer Psychological and Social Support Initiative aims to improve access to psychological and social support services for adults with cancer.

 Focus of the initiative

 The initiative fits within the Faster Cancer Treatment (FCT) programme.
-This programme focuses on the ‘front of the treatment pathway’ – the period from high suspicion of cancer through to completion of hospital-based cancer treatment.
+This programme focuses on adults at the ‘front of the treatment pathway’ – the period from high suspicion of cancer through to completion of hospital-based cancer treatment, within the public health care system.
 During this period, the cancer service works with patients to identify their psychological and social needs and to respond to those needs.
+The initiative funds adults with cancer who will receive publicly funded treatment.

 The initiative focuses on providing psychological and social support to adults with cancer whose needs have not been met by existing services.
 This includes patients who: